Visit Wilderness

 Sleeping Bear Dunes National Lakeshore Conservation and Recreation Act - Public law 113-87 (3/13/2014) To designate as wilderness certain land and inland water within the Sleeping Bear Dunes National Lakeshore in the State of Michigan, and for other purposes.

-For more information (To download or see all affected Wilderness areas) visit our law library for 113-87 or special provisions for 113-87 or legislative history for 113-87 for this law.
+For more information (To download or see all affected wilderness areas) visit our law library for 113-87 or special provisions for 113-87 or legislative history for 113-87 for this law.

 People who volunteer their time to steward our wilderness areas are an essential part of wilderness management.
 Contact the following groups to inquire about volunteer opportunities.
 Groups are listed alphabetically by the state(s) in which the wilderness is located.